 - Tingling in the extremities.

-While adrenaline released during an anxiety attack contributes to some of those as well, it's hyperventilation that appears to have the strongest effect on your physical symptoms.
+While adrenaline released during an anxiety attack contributes to some of those as well, it is primarily hyperventilation that appears to have the strongest effect.

 Step 4: Healthy Living

 Healthy living is an encouraged intervention for many mental health disorders, including anxiety and panic.
 Although living a healthy lifestyle may seem like an obvious approach to managing symptoms, many struggle to actually make the necessary changes to reflect this healthier lifestyle.